How a Free Home Appraisal Works

 You can consider HomeLight’s Home Value Estimator to begin with.

-With HomeLight, you input your address, and the software will analyze millions of real estate transactions, collect details about your property, and pull in the most important elements of a comparative market analysis.
+With HomeLight, you input your address, and the software analyzes millions of real estate transactions, collects details about your property, and pulls in the most important elements of a comparative market analysis.
 Users then receive a preliminary estimate of value in under two minutes.

-In 2023, your options to get a free home value estimate are extensive.
-We put together a list of 8 home value estimators compared, featuring tools from Chase Bank, Bank of America, RE/MAX, Eppraisal, and others to review.
+Today, your options to get a free home value estimate are extensive.
+We put together a list of home value estimators compared, featuring tools from Chase Bank, Bank of America, RE/MAX, Eppraisal, and others to review.
 You can always use more than one and see what you get!

 It’s important to note that our free home estimate, like others offered on the web, does not constitute an actual appraisal.
 It’s an estimate to be used as a first pass or starting point.